aimat-lab/opXRD-paper/README.md

 	* `appendix.tex` is in the same folder as `paper.tex`.
 	* `paper.tex` is compiled first.
 	* The auxiliary file `paper.aux` is available when `appendix.tex` is compiled.
-+ The file `appendix.sty` must be included in the same folder as `appendix.tex`.
++ `appendix.sty` must be included in the same folder as `appendix.tex`.
 This file is used in conjunction with `paper.sty`, which must also be included in the folder.
-+ The file `appendix.pdf` is not required to use the template.
++ `appendix.pdf` is not required to use the template.
 It only illustrate the output of the template, and will be overridden once `appendix.tex` is compiled.

 ## Related resources